api-platform/docs/schema-generator/configuration.md

     private $email;
 ```

-## Making a Property Read Only
+## Making a Property Read-Only

-A property can be marked read only with the following configuration:
+A property can be marked read-only with the following configuration:

 ```yaml
     Person: